Fast Bankruptcy Service in Hawaii

 We Help You Rebuild Your Credit Score to 720 or Higher in 12 to 24 Months

 At this point, you will have already taken the first set which is to get rid of the old, bad debt.
 The next step, replace old debt with new and better information.
 In 7 Steps to a 720 Credit Score, you will learn what credit cards to get and how to get an installment line that reports to the credit bureaus.
 Unfortunately, as you will learn in the program, 46 percent of credit cards will not help your credit score, nor will many installment lines of credit.
-Applying for the right credit cards and the right installment line is critical.
+Applying for the right credit cards and the right installment line is critical, and we can teach you how with our credit score help.

 Here are some things to keep in mind: